-Field experience methodology allows students to experience all areas of teaching including: site-based, urban, suburban and rural settings.
+Clinical experiences allow candidates to experience all areas of teaching including: site-based, urban, suburban and rural settings.
 All undergraduate teacher candidates need to also complete the college-wide liberal arts and science core which gives them exposure to a breadth of core academic subjects, in addition to completing a major in an area of the liberal arts and sciences.
 Some programs have additional program-specific liberal arts and science requirements to ensure strong preparation.
-The Inclusive Education model is a guiding philosophy at Nazareth College Within the School of Education, a number of the inclusive education programs participate in cross curricular work across departments.
-School of Education faculty participated in faculty development that addressed provided instruction to limited English proficient students.
+The Inclusive Education model is a guiding philosophy at Nazareth College Within the School of Education, a number of the inclusive education programs participate in cross curricular work.
+School of Education faculty have participated in faculty development that has addressed providing instruction to limited English proficient students.
 Nazareth faculty have numerous opportunities to interact with public school partners to ensure strong linkage with the needs to schools and the instructional decisions new teachers face in classrooms.
-The Teacher Opportunity Corps (TOC) program enables graduate students to succeed as teachers in high-need urban schools by offering financial assistance and support.
+The Teacher Opportunity Corps II (TOC II) program enables undergraduate and graduate candidates to succeed as teachers in high-need urban schools by offering financial assistance and support.
 In addition, the Frontier Center for Urban Education initiatives and programs specifically address the needs and circumstances of urban schools, urban teachers, and urban children.